US to rein in flood of virus blood tests after lax oversight

 WASHINGTON (AP) — U.S. regulators Monday pulled back a decision that allowed scores of coronavirus blood tests to hit the market without first providing proof that they worked.

 The Food and Drug Administration said it took the action because some sellers have made false claims about the tests and their accuracy.
+Companies will now have to show their tests work or risk having them pulled from the market.

 Under pressure to increase testing options, the FDA in March essentially allowed companies to begin selling tests as long as they notified the agency of their plans and provided disclaimers, including that they were not FDA approved.
 The policy was intended to allow “flexibility” needed to quickly ramp up production, officials said.